How A Venezuelan Chef Is Teaching Women To Make Chocolate And Money

 "I think that Venezuela, in the very close future, will have very good things to say," says Di Giacobbe.
 "And we will say it with cacao and chocolate."
 Until then, when Di Giacobbe leaves the country, she brings with her a suitcase full of chocolate.
 And when she returns, her bags are packed with sugar.

 Larissa Zimberoff is a food writer whose work has been published in the New York Times, Bloomberg, Wired, Fast Company and more.
-You can find her on Twitter @ibikeforfood and read a collection of her writing here.
+You can find her on Twitter @lzimberoff and read a collection of her writing here.